 What's in store for the current trading week?

 The current trading week will definitely bring us a much bigger dose of interesting data from around the world.

 On Tuesday, the RBA publishes the minutes of its monetary policy meeting, we get updates on the UK labour market and Eurozone GDP.
-The evening speech by Fed chief J. Powell will definitely be interesting.
-At the end of the week, we will also turn our attention to the Australian labour market.
+The evening speech of the Fed chief - J. Powell - will definitely be interesting.
+At the end of the week we will also turn our attention to the Australian labour market.

 Join us to stay up to date!